 Keeping the Oil Warm

 Depending on the method you used to warm the massage oil, it may or may not maintain the heat.
-If it’s not kept warm the oil can cool off during the 30 minutes to an hour a massage lasts.
+If it’s not kept warm the oil can cool off during the 30 minutes to an hour a body massage lasts.

 As an Amazon Associate I earn from qualifying purchases.
 Massage Gear Guru is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.